How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 • Often, actual savings (they know where to cut and where to splurge)

-Whether you go with day-of coordination at $3,000 or full-service planning at $25,000+, the right planner will make sure you actually enjoy this journey.
+Whether you go with day-of coordination at $3,000 or full-service planning at $25,000+, the right planner makes sure you actually enjoy this journey.
+Because this is about celebrating your love with your favorite people, not about becoming a part-time event coordinator.

+Take a breath.
+Figure out your priorities.
+Be honest about your budget.
 Then find a planner who gets you, and let them work their magic.

 Monica Browne